Eddie Money (album): Background

 The album was a studio rendering of Money's live show at the time, and was recorded during the summer of 1977.
-Featuring almost entirely original compositions that the band had written and honed during their live performances in Bay Area venues.
+It features almost entirely original compositions that the band had written and honed during their live performances in Bay Area venues.
 Containing two songs that achieved generous radio airplay ("Two Tickets to Paradise" and "Baby Hold On"), the album peaked at number 37 on the charts, establishing Money as a successful artist.
 "Two Tickets to Paradise" remains one of his most frequently played songs.
 A third single, a unique take on the Motown classic "You Really Got a Hold on Me" received considerable airplay but failed to crack the top 20.

 Managed by Bill Graham and booked by Frank Barcelona's Premier Talent, Money quickly established himself as both the consummate performer and record peddler who often spent afternoons doing record store promotions and radio interviews prior to his on stage appearances.

 This album features Money on vocals, Jimmy Lyon on guitar, saxophone player Tom Scott, and former Steve Miller Band members, bassist Lonnie Turner and drummer Gary Mallaber.
 Lyon also co-wrote about half of the album's tracks, yet he would leave the band in 1982.

 Critical reception

 Village Voice critic Robert Christgau was unenthusiastic about the album and wrote in his "Consumer Guide": "Sorry, girls (and guys)—live inspection reveals that the sleek stud on the cover (and in the ads) is as pudgy and sloppy as his voice.
 He even has jowls.
 Watch those cheeseburgers, Eddie boy, or you'll never get to the caviar."
 AllMusic's Mark Allan, on the other hand, found it "long on craft but not without inspiration" and observed "deservedly shot radio-ready tunes" in "Two Tickets to Paradise" and "Baby Hold On", while highlighting "Wanna Be a Rock 'n' Roll Star" as the album's "spirited" highlight that "spells out the game plan" of Money and his collaborators.
 In The Rolling Stone Album Guide (1992), the singer was appraised by the time of his first album as "defiantly retrograde" and a distillation or dilution of "the Seger-Springsteen approach into a pop formula", as "Eddie Money parlayed his straining vocals and average-guy stance into a pair of unremarkable but catchy hit singles.
 'Baby, Hold On' and 'Two Tickets to Paradise' (both from the debut) came as a godsend to meat-and-potatoes rockers — and radio programmers — who felt vaguely threatened by the encroaching onslaught of punk and disco."
+Billboard gave a positive results and noted "He stands perhaps a lighter, but still gutsy voiced [Bruce Springsteen performance]."
+Cashbox also gave a positive results and he does indeed show that he's got the stuff, primarily as a singer but also as an instrumentalist and a writer.